This is for if you’re playing with just Star Trek: TNG Fluxx. Here’s the link for questions about playing with both Star Trek Fluxx decks mixed

 Q: Can you use the Skullduggery promo card to cancel a Plunder – not on the Rule itself, but on a single act of Plundering?

-Or to cancel City Of Thieves in Adventure Time Fluxx, or Crime Happens in Batman Fluxx, or Acquisition in Star Trek: TNG Fluxx
+Or to cancel City Of Thieves in Adventure Time Fluxx, or Fantasy Fluxx, or Crime Happens in Batman Fluxx, or Acquisition in Star Trek: TNG Fluxx

 (Note that if you stop Acquisition from happening, you don’t get to take a card from the Acquiring players hand either.
 The entire card play is canceled.)